Technology Interchange — Choosing the Right Powder

 Although it may not be possible in all cases, providing a specification to your supplier is the ideal way to communicate the coating performance requirements for your products.
 A specification should include only the most critical performance requirements for the coating(s).
 Paramount are color, gloss, cleanliness and smoothness.
-Durability Table 3.
-Specular Gloss Ranges specifications should be tailored to the performance required by your ultimate customers and can include properties such as impact resistance, solvent/stain resistance, hardness and UV resistance.
+Durability specifications should be tailored to the performance required by your ultimate customers and can include properties such as impact resistance, solvent/stain resistance, hardness and UV resistance.

 By defining the exact coating performance required, a specification fulfills two essential objectives.
 First, it allows a coating supplier to qualify their powder coating(s) for use on your products, and second, it serves as an ongoing roadmap for every powder coating shipped to your facility.
 After a powder coating is qualified per your coating specification, you can require a supplier to complete a Certificate of Conformance for every batch of material shipped to you.
 This provides a traceable record that ensures the ongoing quality of the coatings applied to your products.

-Kevin Biller is technical editor of Powder Coated Tough and president of The Powder Coating Research Group.
+by Kevin Biller, technical editor of Powder Coated Tough and president of The Powder Coating Research Group